SJackDD/fe-onsite-sydney-2026-09/README.md

 ## What happened to the lab

-The workshop ran in a Datadog Learning Center lab — a browser-based environment that spun up a Kubernetes cluster with a demo application and gave each of you your own Datadog training organisation.
+The workshop ran in a Datadog Learning Center lab — a browser-based environment that spun up a Kubernetes cluster with a demo application and a Datadog training organisation for each attendee.

-**Your Datadog organisation keeps everything you built.** The dashboard and the monitor are still there.
-What stops is the data flowing into them, because the cluster behind it is torn down when the lab session ends.
+**All of it existed only for the session.** The cluster, the demo application and the training organisation have gone, and the lab cannot be restarted.
+So the dashboard and the monitor you built during the afternoon are not somewhere you can return to.

-**The lab relaunches, but it starts clean every time.** Your access runs for a limited window after the session, and each relaunch builds a fresh cluster with nothing you did previously in it.
-So anything hands-on means instrumenting the application again first — worth setting aside an hour rather than ten minutes.
+That is why the guides above exist.
+The thing worth keeping was never that particular dashboard — it was being able to build the equivalent against your own services, which is what they walk through.

-**The link we used on the day was specific to our session** and is deliberately not repeated here, because it will lapse.
-The Learning Center has self-paced equivalents covering the same ground — see [where to go next](./where-to-go-next.md).
+If you want hands-on practice in a throwaway environment, the Learning Center courses in [where to go next](./where-to-go-next.md) each come with their own demo account and sample data, and those you can revisit.

 ---